-- The M.A.
-Thesis
+- The M.A. paper

 - What if I am late for the departmental deadline?

-1. The M.A.
-Thesis
+1. The M.A. paper

-In some instances M.A. theses involving experimental work or fieldwork may require additional time.
-This must be fully justified and approved by the dept. chair or DGS.
+In some instances, M.A. papers involving experimental work or fieldwork may require additional time.
+These extensions must be fully justified and approved by the Director of Graduate Studies (DGS).

-Therefore, if you want to budget time for finishing your M.A. in a truly rational way, you should do something like the following:
+Therefore, if you want to budget time for finishing your M.A. paper in a truly rational way, you should do something like the following:

 - Go to each member of your committee.
 Ask them how many drafts they will expect you to write before the final version.

 - Also, ask about “turnaround time”: the number of days it takes them to read a draft, comment on it, and discuss the comments with you in a scheduled appointment.

 - Add to this turnaround time your own turnaround time, that is, how long it takes you to make revisions in response to comments.

 - Then, multiply the number of required drafts by the total (faculty + student) turnaround time.
 This yields the total number of days needed to finish the paper, following the completion of the first draft.